Salomon Speedcross 6 Review

 Our Analysis and Test Results

 When it comes to the famous Speedcross line, Salomon has rightfully adopted the mantra, if it ain't broke, don't fix it.
-The newest iteration, the Speedcross 6 sees only minor design tweaks to help improve its already incredible performance in the alpine.
-While designers cut down the lugs from 6mm to 5mm, they fine-tuned the sagittate pattern to provide even more grip over rocky terrain.
+The Speedcross 6 sees only minor design tweaks to help improve its already incredible performance in the alpine.
+While designers cut down the lugs just a smidge, they fine-tuned the sagittate pattern to provide even more grip over rocky terrain.
 The Salomon design team changed the rubber compound to create their proprietary Mud Contragrip, specifically designed to shed mud more efficiently.
 Finally, a slight change to the upper design removes some TPU to shed weight and improve breathability.

 Performance Comparison